 Uniform transfer of toddlers to elementary school

-With the Equal Opportunities Agenda (GKA), the municipality of Aalten is working on equal opportunities for all children.
-This is a major challenge that can only be tackled in collaboration.
-It is important that the development of children is monitored from an early age and that all involved can grow along with it.
-To this end, in the municipality of Aalten from now on, a transfer form will be completed for all toddlers who make the transition to primary education.
+The municipality of Aalten is working to promote equal opportunities for all children through its Equal Opportunities Agenda (GKA).
+This is a major challenge that can only be tackled through cooperation.
+It is important that children's development is monitored from an early age and that everyone involved can grow with them.
+To this end, the municipality of Aalten will now complete a transfer form for all toddlers who are making the transition to primary education.

-"The transition of a toddler to primary education is an important step in a child's life and we need to handle it carefully," said Nathalie Gribbroek.
-Nathalie is branch manager of KOSMO, for four child care organizations in the municipality of Aalten.
+"The transition from preschool to elementary school is an important step in a child's life, and we must handle it with care," says Nathalie Gribbroek.
+Nathalie is the branch manager of KOSMO, which operates four childcare organizations in the municipality of Aalten.

 Development in view

-The municipality of Aalten has employed Vera Meinen as equal opportunities project coordinator for two years.
-Vera: "We had meetings with childcare organizations, guest parent agencies, Yunio youth health care, Ondersteuningsteam Oost-Achterhoek, GGD Noord- en Oost-Gelderland, De Achterhoekse Poort Library and of course the elementary school.
-There the need for a 'continuous line' emerged clearly.
-After all, the development that a child has gone through in child care or with a guest parent must be known to the elementary school when the child starts there.
+The municipality of Aalten has employed Vera Meinen as Equal Opportunities Project Coordinator for two years.
+Vera: "We have held meetings with childcare organizations, childminding agencies, Yunio youth health care, the Oost-Achterhoek Support Team, the North and East Gelderland Municipal Health Service, De Achterhoekse Poort Library, and, of course, the primary schools.
+These meetings clearly revealed the need for continuity.
+After all, the primary school needs to be aware of the development a child has undergone in childcare or with a childminder when the child starts there.
 Previously, each organization had its own form or procedure for this.
 The great thing is that we can now provide a uniform transfer form.
-And because children do not always attend elementary school in the municipality of Aalten, we have also already made contact with the municipalities surrounding us and the Oost-Achterhoek cooperation association."
+And because children do not always attend primary school in the municipality of Aalten, we have also already established contact with the surrounding municipalities and the Oost-Achterhoek partnership."

 Uniform transfer form